 Le Natura, located at km 9.5 serves delicious breakfasts with a lot of natural ingredients and offers a wide selection of fresh juices.
 Starbucks, McDonald's and Burger King are quick, economical options and they all have locations in the Hotel Zone.

-If you prefer a more upscale setting El Cafe Mexicano inside The Ritz-Carlton Cancun and Salt in Me Cancun are recommended.
+If you prefer a more upscale setting El Cafe Mexicano in The Ritz-Carlton Cancun and Salt in Me Cancun are recommended.
 Hacienda el Mortero, Captain's Cove and Hacienda Sisal all offer a fantastic Sunday brunch.